ReDI-School/fullstack_bootcamp/volunteers/teaching_assistant.md

 # Teaching Assistant

 ## Introduction
-The Teaching Assistant supports the [Input Session](https://github.com/ReDI-School/fullstack_bootcamp/blob/main/volunteers/input_session.md) on Tuesdays.
-The assistant covers the operational part (join the Zoom call as host, track attendance) and supports the [Session Owner](https://github.com/ReDI-School/fullstack_bootcamp/blob/main/volunteers/session_owner.md) in moderation and breakout rooms.
+As a teaching assistant, you support the session owner in the [Input Session](https://github.com/ReDI-School/fullstack_bootcamp/blob/main/volunteers/input_session.md).
+You open the Zoom call, track attendance, help answer questions, and provide support in break-out rooms.

 ## How to run the Input session as the Teaching Assistant